Mike Jones (footballer): Crawley Town

 Mike Jones joined Crawley Town for an undisclosed fee on 31 August 2012.
 He made his debut on 1 September in a 1–0 win against Leyton Orient, and assisted the only goal of the game scored by Nicky Ajose.
 He scored his first goal for the club on 23 April 2013, scoring in a 1–0 win against Preston North End.
 Jones turned down the offer of a new contract from Crawley, in favour of joining Oldham Athletic despite being a firm favourite of boss John Gregory.

 Carlisle United

 On 22 June 2016 Mike Jones joined Carlisle United on a two-year contract.
 He scored his first goal for Carlisle in an EFL Cup tie against Derby County which Carlisle lost on penalties on 23 August 2016.

 He was offered a new contract by Carlisle at the end of the 2018–19 season and signed a one-year extension.
 Jones left Carlisle in May 2020 at the end of his deal after the league season was brought to an early close due to the coronavirus pandemic.

 Barrow

 On 20 July 2020 Jones joined Barrow on a two-year contract, leaving upon its expiry in May 2022.

 Chesterfield

 On 2 August 2022, Jones signed for National League club Chesterfield on a one-year deal having impressed on trial.

+On 18 June 2025, Jones announced his retirement from football.